kanaria69/Mainecoco/README.md

-## How many South Americans does it take to change a lightbulb?
-A Brazilian
+## How do you make a hankie dance?
+Put a little boogie in it.